LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/Analyze/basic-tasks.md

 **To add a filter**

-1. Click the **Add Filter** button on the top-left corner.
+1. Click the **Add Filter** button in the top-left corner.
-2. Choose a filter property from the drop down list and add constraints based on your needs.
+2. Choose a filter property from the dropdown list and add constraints based on your needs.
 3. Optionally, click **Save** to save the filter.

 **To find a pattern or theme in the messages**

 1. Go to the **Analyze** tab, and filter by “undefined.”
-2. Click the **Add Filter** button at the top left of **Conversation Details**.
+2. Click the **Add Filter** button at the top left of **Intent Trends**.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/im_analyze_filters1.png">